-Operation Cleft
+Operation Cleft Australia

-Operation Cleft provides free cleft lip and palate repair surgery for underprivileged children in Bangladesh.
-Over 11,500 children have had their lives changed forever since inception in 2005.
+Operation Cleft Australia Foundation (OCA) an entity of the Rotary Club of Box Hill Central provides free cleft lip and palate repair surgery for underprivileged children in Bangladesh.
+Over 12,000 children have had their lives changed forever since the project's inception in 2005.